lsoda/Pnana_Methylation/README.md

 # Pnana_Methylation
 Code to create figures of article "Epigenetic plasticity enables copepods to cope with ocean acidification" by Lee et al., 2022 accepted in Nat.
 Clim.
-Change
+Change.
 Methylation analysis were followed the https://github.com/lyijin/working_with_dna_meth and https://github.com/lyijin/pdae_dna_meth that used in "Intergenerational epigenetic inheritance in reef-building corals" of Nature climate change.
 Transcriptome data were produced by new tuxedo protocol ("Transcript-level expression analysis of RNA-seq experiments with HISAT, StringTie and Ballgown", Nature Protocol).

 * Requirement (in my case)